emmalouiselane/laravel-app/README.md

 3. Use the date picker to view tasks for specific dates
 4. Create new tasks by clicking the "Add Task" button
 5. Mark tasks as complete or delete them as needed

+### Planner (Todos)

+1. Navigate to the Planner page from the dashboard
+2. Use the date picker to view tasks for specific dates
+3. Create new tasks by clicking the "Add Task" button
+   - Choose task type: one-time, recurring, or habit
+   - For recurring tasks, set frequency and optional end date
+   - For habits, set target count and whether skippable
+4. Mark tasks as complete or delete them as needed
+5. Habits track progress toward their target count per day

+### Budget

+1. Navigate to the Budget page from the dashboard
+2. Use the header to switch pay periods (Current, previous/next)
+3. Add a payment using the overlay form
+   - Check "Repeatable" to enable recurring fields
+   - Choose Frequency (weekly, monthly, yearly) and optional Repeat End Date
+4. Review generated occurrences within the selected pay period
+   - Each occurrence can be marked as paid individually
+5. Totals show Incoming, Outgoing, Net Leftover, and Remaining Unpaid
+6. Open Settings to choose pay period mode (weekly or monthly) and, for monthly, select a start day

 ## Development